 Your main body should follow all of the rules outlined in the Basic Formatting tab.
 The full title of your paper should be at the top of the first page of the main body.
-It should not be bolded or italicized, and it should be in title case.
+It should bolded and in title case.
 There should be no extra spaces between the title and the beginning of your paper.

-The beginning of every paragraph should be indented (just hit the "tab" key on your keyboard).
+The beginning of every paragraph should be indented by half an inch (just hit the "tab" key on your keyboard).
 There should be no extra spaces between paragraphs.
-To ensure this is the case in Microsoft 2016, use the spacing tool under the home tab to make sure both options at the bottom say "Add space", not "Remove space."
+To ensure this is the case in Microsoft Word, use the spacing tool under the home tab to make sure both options at the bottom say "Add space", not "Remove space."

 In-text citations are used to direct the reader to the source you used to get a particular piece of information, usually contained in one sentence.
 APA requires parenthetical citations, instead of footnotes.
 This means that the basic citation information is contained in parentheses at the end of the sentence where the information from that source was used.
 This parenthetical citation occurs right before the ending punctuation of the sentence.